Tza'ar ba'alei chayim: Literal meaning

-Tza'ar is an (ancient) Hebrew word for "suffering" and is used in this context with the meaning of "suffering that does not advance some legitimate human good", according to The Oxford Handbook of Jewish Ethics and Morality.
+Tza'ar is an Hebrew word for "suffering" and is used in rabbinic literature to indicate the unnecessary suffering that humans perpetrate against animals for economic gains, according to The Oxford Handbook of Jewish Ethics and Morality.
 Ba'alei chayim is an expression literally meaning "owners of life", which is used in the Talmud for "animals".

 Laws

 Slaughter

-In traditional Jewish law, kosher animals may be eaten if killed using the slaughter method known as shechitah, where the animal is killed by having its throat cut swiftly using an extremely sharp and specially designed knife.
+In the Jewish law, kosher animals may be eaten if killed using the slaughter method known as shechitah, where the animal is killed by having its throat cut swiftly using an extremely sharp and specially designed knife.
 Many rabbis assert that these regulations were put in place to reduce the animal's suffering and to ensure that the animal has the easiest possible death.
 The design of the kosher knives as well as regulation relating to how the cut is made have been seen to greatly reduce or completely eliminate reaction from the kosher cut.
 Even modern-day scientists critical of shechita agree that it greatly improved welfare at slaughter in historical periods, though experts disagree regarding shechita's efficacy compared to modern slaughter methods.

 In 2000, the Rabbinical Assembly of Conservative Judaism's Committee on Jewish Law and Standards banned the common slaughter method of "shackling and hoisting" (pulling a conscious animal into the air with a chain before slaughter).
 Rabbis Joel Roth and Elliot Dorff wrote a responsum on this topic which concluded that shackling and hoisting "unquestionably constitutes a violation of Jewish laws that forbid us to cause undue pain to animals."

-Animal research
+Medical research

 According to the Shulkhan Aruch, "anything that is necessary for medical purposes, or for anything else, is exempt from the prohibition of causing suffering to animals".

-Most Jewish authorities allow medical research if it will help people in need, and if the animals do not undergo any unnecessary suffering.
-Reform Judaism's Central Conference of American Rabbis, for example, affirms that animal research is permissible if it will save human lives, so long as animals are subjected to little pain and not used in "frivolous" experiments such as cosmetic testing.
+Therefore, most Jewish authorities allow medical research on animals as long as it will help people in need, although the animals are forbidden from being subjected to any type of unnecessary suffering.
+For example, the Central Conference of American Rabbis in Reform Judaism affirms that medical research on animals is permissible if it will save human lives, so long as animals are subjected to little pain and not used in "frivolous" experiments such as cosmetic testing.